Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Perceiving qualities
 - Mental repatterining

-This particular methodology is alive and being used
+This particular methodology is alive and the process is currently being demonstrated as both the H3uni course with documentary evidence AND being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards).
+You can keep up with the progress [here](https://weco.io/s/lunarpunklabs/posts).

 ---
-## Technical Roadmap
+## Roadmap

 ### Horizon one
 - Finishing the Systematic interface plugin for Weco/Obsidian
+- Discussing methodology specifics on weco.io as a practice based community currency

 ### Horizon two
 - DAO Codification w/Cosmos Groups Module and `authz` function